galaxyproject/training-material/topics/statistics/tutorials/clustering_machinelearning/tutorial.md

 >        - {% icon param-text %} *"width of output"*: `7.0`
 >        - {% icon param-select %} *"height of output"*: `5.0`
 >        - {% icon param-select %} *"dpi of output"*: `175.0`
->
 > 2. **View** {% icon galaxy-eye%} the resulting plots:

-In the next steps, you can apply these three algorithms (hierarchical, k-means and DBSCAN) in similar steps to moon and circles datasets.
-In k-means algorithm, k=2 and for the DBSCAN algorithm, the parameters are not the default parameters and you should set them as follows: for the circles dataset (Maximum neighborhood distance=0.2 and Minimal core point density=5) and for the moon datasets (Maximum neighborhood distance=0.3 and Minimal core point density=4).
-You can see the scatter plots of the clustering results in Figure 13 and Figure 14.
+In the next steps, you can apply these three algorithms (hierarchical, k-means and DBSCAN) to moon and circles datasets in the same way as explained above.
+In k-means algorithm, `k=2` and for the DBSCAN algorithm, the parameters are not the default parameters and should be set as follows: for the circles dataset (`maximum neighborhood distance=0.2` and `minimal core point density=5`) and for the moon datasets (`maximum neighborhood distance=0.3` and `minimal core point density=4`).
+You can see the scatter plots of the clustering results in Figure 13 and 14.

 >    ![data](images/circles_clustering.png "Plot of clustering algorithms on circles dataset")